raspberrychris/paddleboardmaster/content/post/atoll-inflatable-stand-up-paddle-board.md

 Thank you for joining us in this review of the Atoll Inflatable Stand Up Paddle Board.
 In this review we will be looking at the pros and cons of this paddle board and also comparing it against competitor paddle boards to understand exactly how it performs and whether it offers real value for money.

-If you have a look at this paddle board you may not notice straight away that it is actually 40% lighter than most of the competitor boards out there.
+If you have a look at this paddle board you may not be able to tell that it is actually 40% lighter than most of the competitor boards out there.
+This

 This is one of the ‘hidden’ not immediately obvious features about this paddle board!